HARMONY 2 - 2019/0

 Coursework 2 (40% of final grade): A portfolio of 2 pieces in a contemporary jazz or pop style, and one piece in any style.
 Each piece is to include a commentary (no more than 500 words), lead sheet and audio realisation.
 This portfolio is assessed on the basis of theoretical understanding and idiomatic application of the relevant module concepts, as well as quality of score production.
 (Learning outcomes 1-6).

-Exam (30%).
-A 90 minute exam focusing on the harmonic analysis of previously unseen material from a wide range popular and contemporary music styles.
+In Class Test (30%).
+A 90 minute in class test focusing on the harmonic analysis of previously unseen material from a wide range popular and contemporary music styles.

 Formative assessment and feedback

 Students will be given a series of weekly compositional exercises.
 These are not assessed but will provide students with formative feedback via Surreylearn and in class.
 These exercises can also be used as foundations for the summative assessments.

 - To instill the theoretical principles and practical deployment of advanced harmony relevant across a range of popular music genres.

 |001||Create convincing pastiches in lead sheet form of advanced examples from the main styles of popular music in terms of harmony, melody and form;||KPT|